Workplace Stress: Causes, Symptoms, and Management

 Effects of Workplace Stress

 In this section, we will discuss the effects of workplace stress, which can damage employees’ physical and mental health and their relationships with others.
 When stress is prolonged without relief, it drains emotional and physical energy.
 By the time, continuous pressure leads to loss of motivation and reduced performance.
-With the passage of time, this ongoing stress turns into burnout.
+Over time, this ongoing stress can lead to burnout.

-Burnout meaning in psychology: According to psychology, the burnout definition refers to a state of emotional, physical, and mental exhaustion caused by prolonged work-related stress.
+Burnout in psychology: Burnout is a state of emotional, physical, and mental exhaustion caused by prolonged work-related stress.

 Physical health issues